camillebrisman/final-project/README.md

     └── winter/

-2. Uploaded images of clothing are stored in their respective folders (tops in the tops folder, etc.).
+2. Uploaded images of clothing are stored in their respective folders (tops in the "tops" folder, etc.).
-3. Saved outfits are stored in the seasons subfolder that was chosen when the outfit was saved.
+3. Saved outfits are stored in the "seasons" subfolder that was chosen when the outfit was saved.

 ## Running The Program
-- When the program is run, all images in the tops, bottoms, and shoes folders will be automatically renamed and resized for organization and display purposes.
+- When the program is run, all images in the "tops", "bottoms", and "shoes" folders will be automatically renamed and resized for organization and display purposes.
 - The user can cycle forwards and backwards through each clothing catagory using the left and right arrows on the sides of the images.
 - To randomize items in a catagory, the user can click on the title of the